 Duties will include: transporting patients around the hospital; distributing and collecting patients’ meals; cleaning- patients’ rooms and nurses’ rooms; preparing bandages and dressings; taking medical charts and X-rays to the clinics; collecting used medical equipment for sterilisation; collecting prescriptions from the pharmacy and working in the pharmacy; preparing and helping volunteer activities; working with the nursing and medical teams; talking to patients; helping with hospital events and assistance with filing and documentation.

-Caring and Community placements
+Community Activity Assistant placements

-Our Japanese placements offer a range of different experiences in various parts of the country.
+Our Japanese work placements are very popular and offer a range of different experiences in various parts of the country.
 As a Medical Assistant you could be placed in a Japanese Red Cross hospital in the small southern city of Wakayama.
 With 865 beds and several different departments with different specialities, this placement would be well suited to those who want to gain an insight into a wide spectrum of medical areas.
 Your duties in this placement will include talking to patients, working with the nurse and medical teams, transporting patients around the hospital, distributing and collecting patients’ meals, preparing bandages and dressings and preparing food.